MonacoProtocol/sdk/readme/working-with-bns.md

 - Raw number taking into account the mint token decimal amount `createOrder()`
   - Stake would be `10000000`

-The UI stake method makes a request to get the mint decimal and converts it into the amount that will be stored as a `BN` on chain.
+The UI stake method makes a request to get the mint decimal (using the `mintAccount` on the `marketAccount`) and converts it into the amount that will be stored as a `BN` on chain.
 In the case of a `10 USDT` stake, it performs the action:

 ```
 const mintInfo = await getMintInfo(program, new PublicKey('Es9vMFrzaCERmJfrF4H2FYD4KCoNkY11McCe8BenwNYB'))